 Philhealth requires a minimum of 5 business days to process cataract surgery pre-approval.
 Our staff will assist you in securing this.

 PLANNED SURGERY DAY MINUS 3 DAYSThree days prior to surgery

-Each Health Maintenance Organization (HMO) issue a letter of authorization (LOA) with a short validity of 3 days only.
-It is, therefore, important to finalize your surgical schedule prior to requesting for an LOA from your HMO.
-If your HMO has coverage for an intraocular lens (IOL) implant, a separate LOA for IOL coverage must be secured.
+Each Health Maintenance Organization (HMO) issues a letter of authorization (LOA) with a short validity of 3 days only.
+It is, therefore, important to finalize your surgical schedule before requesting an LOA from your HMO.
+A separate LOA for IOL coverage must be secured if your HMO has coverage for an intraocular lens (IOL) implant.

 COVID RT-PCR NASAL SWAB

 Most cataract surgeries are performed under local anesthesia.
 Patients who have completed their COVID-19 vaccinations and booster shots are no longer required to present a COVID-19 negative RT-PCR.
 Unvaccinated patients must present a negative COVID-19 RT-PCR nasal swab performed three days before surgery.
 Currently, hospitals have not yet recognized COVID RT-PCR saliva tests as a suitable alternative.

 PLANNED SURGERY DAY 0Cataract Surgery Day

 This is the day you have been preparing for.
 The actual day to say goodbye to your cloudy vision.
 The surgery is usually performed under topical (eye drop) anesthesia.
 Sometimes, cases are performed under monitored anesthesia care or light sedation.
 Less commonly, it is performed under general anesthesia.
 Cataract surgery is usually completed within half an hour, from start to finish.
 You will spend more time getting yourself admitted and prepared for surgery and awaiting billing and discharge from the hospital.